Mobile App market is surely one crowded space with millions of apps available for download on the Google Play Store and Apple app store combined.

-In this post we would like to acquaint you with the why and how of running a competitive analysis for your app idea.
+In this post we would like to acquaint you with, how to perform competitive analysis for your app idea.

 What is a Competitive Analysis in terms of Mobile Apps?

-Competitive analysis is a nerdy term for identifying and evaluating your current and potential competition’s strengths and weaknesses relative to those of your own whole app or even some of its features.
+Competitive analysis is a nerdy term for identifying and evaluating your current and potential competition’s strengths and weaknesses relative to those of your own app or even some of its features.
+It is performed using certain app competitor analysis tools.

-Competitive analysis is no exact science.
-While every app developer will have their own way of performing the analysis, the upshot would largely remain the same: Identify your competitors, see how you can outwit them (of course, by compensating where they are lacking), and draft a plan to do so.
+It is not rocket science to perform a competitive analysis.
+While every app developer will have their own way of performing the analysis, the upshot would largely remain the same: Identify your competitors, see how you can outwit them and draft a plan to do so.

 Let’s begin with the fun part